-[22] This Office has the power to confirm, modify, or reverse any direction given by a Standards Committee.5 It is also noted that the Legal Complaints Review Officer (LCRO) has the discretion, independently, to direct publication of decisions as each LCRO considers necessary or desirable in the public interest, pursuant to s 206(4) of the Act.
+[24] This Office has the power to confirm, modify, or reverse any direction given by a Standards Committee.
+It is also noted that the Legal Complaints Review Officer (LCRO) has the discretion, independently, to direct publication of decisions as each LCRO considers necessary or desirable in the public interest, pursuant to s 206(4) of the Act.

-The exercise to be undertaken by a Committee, and on review, calls for [23] interests to be weighed and balanced.
+[25] The exercise to be undertaken by a Committee, and on review, calls for interests to be weighed and balanced.

-Mr Faleauto says it is not in his interests for his name to be published.
-He is, [24] understandably, concerned about his reputation and the likely impacts on his practise.
-He is also concerned about proportionality between the seriousness of his conduct and the possible consequences of publication.
+[26] Mr Faleauto says it is not in his interests for his name to be published.
+He is understandably, concerned about his reputation and the likely impacts on his practise.
+He is concerned about the proportionality of the effects of publication given his view of the seriousness of his conduct.
 He contends that publication of his name would be of little or no benefit to the public, and is not necessary to prevent a repeat of the conduct that the Committee found to have been unsatisfactory.

-[25] There is always a risk that publication of a lawyer's name will affect that lawyer's reputation and practice.
+[27] There is always a risk that publication of a lawyer's name will affect that lawyer's reputation and practice.
 That alone is not sufficient to render publication not necessary or desirable in the public interest.
-Mr Faleauto argues, however, that those impacts would be disproportionate to his unsatisfactory conduct, particularly given the other orders the Committee imposed, including a fine of \$5,000.
-At the review hearing Mr Faleauto said he was still paying off the fine but had complied with the other orders made.
+Mr Faleauto argues, however, that those impacts would be disproportionate to his unsatisfactory conduct, particularly given the other penalties the Committee imposed, including a fine of \$5,000.
+At the review hearing Mr Faleauto said he is still paying off the fine, but has complied with the other orders made.